How to Survive a Heart Attack When Alone

 The mere thought that you could suffer a heart attack at any time is terrifying, because the aftermath can often be fatal.
-But what you should be most afraid of is not being prepared for something like this, especially if it were to happen while you’re alone.
+However, what happens if you suffer a heart attack when alone?

 Is a heart attack the same as cardiac arrest?

 Before we launch into our recommendations for surviving a heart attack when alone, it’s important to clarify the difference between cardiac arrest and a heart attack.

 People commonly make the mistake of believing that they’re the same, when in fact they are not.

 Both cardiac arrest and myocardial infarction (the medical term for a heart attack) are caused by poor circulation and inadequate blood supply to the heart.
 However, they differ in their symptoms.

 Cardiac arrest occurs when circulation in the body slows, which causes the heart’s contractions to become irregular or weakened.

 As a result, the body no longer receives adequate supplies of oxygen where it is needed.
 Then, the person loses consciousness when this begins to affect the brain.

 Read more: Learn the Symptoms of a Cardiac Arrest

 Meanwhile, a heart attack, or myocardial infarction, occurs when blood flow is reduced to a particular area of the heart.
 This is usually due to a blocked artery.
 As a result, the tissue in this part of the heart begins to die.If it goes untreated, this alteration blood and oxygen supply can cause serious damage to the heart muscle.